 How to Read the Audit Trail Report in QuickBooks?

-Any updates or edits are highlighted in the report in the Bold Italic form.
+Any updates or edits are highlighted in the report in Bold Italic form.
 The earliest version will not be highlighted if there are several versions of a transaction, but subsequent versions will highlight each value that varies from the value of the previous version in that field by showing the value in bold italics.
 If a line item has been added to the transaction, the whole report line is highlighted.

 A bold heading describes each transaction.
 In the following order, the transaction heading information still appears: